 - Wrongful death.

-To help you learn more about recovering damages for EDC injuries, our Las Vegas personal injury lawyers discuss the following, below:
+To help you learn more about recovering damages for EDC injuries, our Nevada personal injury lawyers discuss the following, below:

 - 1. Who is Responsible for an Accident or Injury at Electric Daisy Carnival?

 - 2. Drugs, Alcohol and DUI at EDC

 - 3. Assault and Sexual Assault at EDC